About the SAP

 472. Having considered the alternative draft amendment, the reasons for rejecting the draft amendment apply equally to consideration of the alternative draft amendment.
 While lessening the impacts of the uses and potential developments that were proposed, the Commission is not satisfied that the alternative draft amendment addresses the fundamental zoning considerations or meets the criteria for the establishment of a SAP.

-The proponents will be given 28 days to appeal and apply for a judicial review in the Supreme Court.
-Any appeal can only be based on an error of law, not on planning merits.
+The proponents were given 28 days to appeal and apply for a judicial review in the Supreme Court.
+Any appeal could only be based on an error of law, not on planning merits.

-Should an appeal be allowed by the Court, and the TPC’s decision overturned, the Draft Amendment will be remitted back to the TPC for assessment by a differently constituted panel.
+If an appeal was allowed by the Court, and the TPC’s decision overturned, the Draft Amendment would have been remitted back to the TPC for assessment by a differently constituted panel.

-If the appeal is not accepted by the Supreme Court, the proponent may consider an appeal to the full bench of the Supreme Court or must wait two years before being able to lodge another application for a planning scheme amendment on the land.
+If an appeal was not accepted by the Supreme Court, the proponent may have considered an appeal to the full bench of the Supreme Court or wait two years before being able to lodge another application for a planning scheme amendment on the land.
 This would have to be substantially different to the initial application.

 About the ECA